Quick Answer

 • Requires careful field setup

-Lauren runs a home goods shop and hosts a candle-making night.
-She creates a Google Form asking for name, email, and number of guests.
+A home goods shop hosting a candle-making night might use a Google Form asking for name, email, and number of guests.
 The QR code points directly to the form.
-She exports the list the day before the event.
+The owner exports the list the day before the event.

 Simple Landing Pages